rehierl/abstract-properties/04-order-theory/0-4-partial-order.md

 An order relation that has no such "flipped" counterpart for any of its edges, is said to be **a-symmetric**.
 Note that loops are not allowed in an a-symmetric order relation.
-That is, an a-symmetric order relation is also irreflexive and as such "strict".
+That is, an a-symmetric order relation is also irreflexive and can as such be described as "strict".

 * a-symmetric := if `aRb`, then `!bRa`

-An order relation that allows "flipped" counterparts for an edge in only in regards to the same vertex, is said to be **anti-symmetric**.
+An order relation that allows "flipped" counterparts for an edge only in regards to the same vertex, is said to be **anti-symmetric**.
 Note that loops are allowed, but not required.
 That is, an anti-symmetric order relation may be reflexive or irreflexive.

 * anti-symmetric := if `aRb` and `bRa`, then `(a == b)` must be true

 Note that the above terms focus on the **orientation** of a graph/relation.
-That is, a relation can be considered **undirected** (i.e. symmetric), if any "edge" represents a pair of directed edges.
-In contrary to that, a graph is considered **directed** or **(strictly) oriented** (i.e. a-symmetric or anti-symmetric), if any "edge" represents one directed edge only.
+That is, a relation can be considered **undirected** (i.e. symmetric), if each "edge" represents a pair of "flipped" directed edges.
+In contrary to that, a relation can be considered **directed** or **(strictly) oriented** (i.e. a-symmetric or anti-symmetric), if any "edge" represents one directed edge only.

-Note that any such relation may have **several source vertices** (i.e. "root nodes" or "points of entry").
-Also, such an order relation may still consist of **several connected components** (e.g. "a forest of trees").

 <!-- ======================================================================= -->
-## superset-of, strict-superset-of
+## superset/subset-of

 ```
-S := {
+V := {
   { 1, 2, 3, 4, 5, 6 }, //- s1
   {    2, 3, 4       }, //- s2
   {       3, 4       }, //- s3